pairen13368227StevenStevenson/realtime-decentralized-dashboard/helpArticles/onboarding/connectingMetamask.md

 Our smart contracts are fully open source.
-Damtamine website is a decentralized gateway into the Datamine Ecosystem.
+Datamine website is a decentralized gateway into the Datamine Ecosystem.
 The smart contracts on our dApp DO NOT touch your Ethereum balance and only interact with our DAM/FLUX tokens.

 Please ensure that you have installed and are logged into MetaMask before following the steps below.